 While you are browsing the new hood, check out one of two of the best cafes in Canggu.
 Cafe food is not as cheap as local Balinese food, but it is not expensive either.
 For what you get in Bali, you would have to pay 2 to 3 times back home.

-As this is your last full day in Bali, slow down and take your time to enjoy Bali.
+And since this is your last full day in Bali, slow down and take your time to enjoy Bali.
 And Canggu is the best place to do that.
-Spend some time on black sand Echo Beach, have a drink at La Brisa, and be social at the Old Mans.
+Everyone in Canggu heads to the beach in the late afternoon.
+Many people watch the sunset at Echo Beach and have a drink at La Brisa or The Lawn Canggu.